apriltaoyvr/ipa-ref/README.md

 ## TODO

+- GraphQL endpoint
+- Add a UK dictionary
-- Vowel reference on hover per IPA character
+- Character on hover per IPA character
-- Sidebar for IPA keys
+- Sidebar for IPA key reference
 - TTS (if there are options that don't cost $$$)